guohongyi/stackoverflow-prediction/README.md

 # STACKOVERFLOW
+This project is a term project for EECS6414 Data Analytics and Visualization Winter 2020, York University Team members:
+Jasmeet Kaur
+Xue Teng
+Hongyi Guo

-Stackoverflow end to end projects from data collection to putting models into production using flask, docker etc.
+End to end projects from data collection to putting models into production using flask, docker etc.

 # 1. Predict Time
 # 2. Predictt Tags